gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

 referring to the whole path.

-# The Basics
+# Test Discovery

 Run EasyTest on the command line from your project's root source directory.
-It will search the directory for any tests and run them.
+It searches the directory for tests and runs any it finds.

     $ easytest